-I remember hopping into one of the many tricycles at the park few weeks before the lock down.
-I felt a sense of relief as my butt found a comfortable spot in the passenger seat.
+I remember hopping into one of the many tricycles at the bus park few weeks before the lock down.
+Just in case you are wondering, I live in Lagos, Nigeria.
+I immediately felt a sense of relief as my butt found a comfortable spot in the passenger seat.
 I was at least happy to be free from the scorching rays of the sun.

-I let my thoughts drift and looked forward to a quick journey home.
+My thoughts drifted and I looked forward to a quick journey home.
 The driver started his tricycle and we hit the road.
-But, rather than going at that familiar speed I knew, he was going rather too slow against my wish.
+But, rather than move at that familiar speed I was used to, he was going rather too slow against my wish.

-I asked the driver what the problem was, his words were ‘nothing’.
+Immediately, I asked the driver what the problem was, his words were this –‘nothing’.
 Other passengers also began to grumble at the snail speed of the tricycle.
-But in a split second, our tricycle came to a halt right in the middle of the road.
+But Alas!, in a flash by moment, our tricycle came to a slow halt right in the middle of the road.

 To ignore your car’s low fuel warning as a driver is a very bad idea.
 And did you know that running your car on empty can cause serious and costly problems to your car’s fuel system?

-This is the same way things can go wrong on this motherhood journey.
-Issues will arise when you choose to ignore the low level warnings in your motherhood tank.
-Not so many good things happen when you are running on an empty tank.
+This is the same way things can go wrong in your motherhood journey when you choose to ignore the low-level warnings in your motherhood tank.
+More so, not so many good things happen when you are running on an empty tank as a mother.

 And then, you begin to snap at your spouse and children.
 You get angry at the slightest things.
 You become ‘Momzilla’ in your own home, while losing time and precious moments with your kids.